Pdelam/Delamotte-et-al.-2024/README.md

 # Delamotte-et-al.-2025
-Strong Metabolic Heterogeneity and Polyclonality in a Colorectal Tumor Model
+Polyclonality and Metabolic Heterogeneity in a Colorectal Tumor Model

 #Single-cell RNAseq data#